KnownStormChaser/master-weather-model-list/STATUS.md

 The two channels are now at full parity — 922 GRIB2 files, 922 sidecars and 2 BUFR files per synoptic cycle for RRFS, 1740 files and 1740 sidecars for REFS, all byte-identical, landing within about a minute of each other.
-Choose on retention: NOMADS `para` holds 48 hours, the bucket has kept every date since inception. **Individual ensemble members and native-level output were never restored**; SCN 26-48 AAC confirms five members are produced but lists no dissemination path, so treat member output as not publicly available.
+Choose on retention: NOMADS `para` holds 48 hours, the bucket has kept every date since inception.
+Native-level output remains undistributed.
+Ensemble member output, absent through August, **began on September 9, 2026** — see the next item.

 - **Entries:** [RRFS](./models/nwp_models/regional/usa/rrfs.md) · [REFS](./models/ensemble_models/regional/usa/refs.md)
 - **Authority:** NWS SCN 26-48 AAC (August 24, 2026); AWS Open Data Registry entry `noaa-rrfs-ops`; direct verification of both channels